longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 The `engineManagerCPURequest` and `replicaManagerCPURequest` fields in Longhorn Node custom resource spec are removed and replaced by `instanceManagerCPURequest`.

+### New Node Drain Policies Added

+There are two new options for the [Node Drain Policy](../../references/settings#node-drain-policy) setting.
+Both `Block For Eviction` and `Block for Eviction If Contains Last Replica` automatically evict replicas from draining nodes in addition to preventing drain completion until volume data is sufficiently protected. `Block for Eviction` maintains maximum data redundancy during maintenance operations, and both new options enable automated cluster upgrades when some volumes have only one replica.
+See the new [Node Drain Policy Recommendations](../../volumes-and-nodes/maintenance/#node-drain-policy-recommendations) section for help deciding which policy to use.

-### Custom Resource Fields Removed
+### Custom Resource Fields Deprecated

-Starting from `v1.5.0`, the following deprecated custom resource fields will be removed:
+Starting in `v1.6.0`, the following custom resource fields are deprecated.
+They will be removed in `v1.7.0`:

-- Volume.spec.recurringJob
-- Volume.spec.baseImage
-- Replica.spec.baseImage
-- Replica.spec.dataPath
-- InstanceManager.spec.engineImage
-- BackingImage.spec.imageURL
-- BackingImage.status.diskDownloadProgressMap
-- BackingImage.status.diskDownloadStateMap
-- BackingImageManager.status.backingImageFileMap.directory
-- BackingImageManager.status.backingImageFileMap.downloadProgress
-- BackingImageManager.status.backingImageFileMap.url
+- Volume.status.evictionRequested